cygnus77/behavioral-cloning/README.md

 <hr>

 ## Training
-* Training is implemented using the Keras framework, specifically the `fit_genrator` method that uses data from generators to train the model.
+* Training is implemented using the Keras framework, specifically the `fit_genrator` method in `Sequential` that uses data from generators to train the model.
 * `fit_generator` includes support for multiprocessing so that image augmentmentation can be run in parallel to GPU operations performed by the tensorflow backend.
 * Utilizing this function was necessary to speed up data augmentation and training the model.
 * This ensures the 8 cores on the CPU and the GPU were fully utilized.